 Casual everyday lunch or dinner menu

 You are joining the host on an ordinary day so the atmosphere will be casual.
 The hosts join Nagomi Visit because they are eager to cook and share their knowledge of Japanese food and culture with you, but also remember they are not on vacation so they will do their best to make what they can.
-However once you are matched with a host, you will be able to communicate with them directly allowing you to familiarize yourself with the meal’s details before the Nagomi Visit.
+However, once you choose your host, you will be able to communicate with them directly allowing you to familiarize yourself with the meal’s details before the Nagomi Visit.
 You will also be able to write in any dietary restriction details in your request so potential hosts are informed ahead of time.

 Just ask and it will feel like cooking with a friendBe sure to include in your request that you would like to cook with your host.
-When you are picking hosts you can choose someone who has "Cook together" as a characteristic in their profile.
+When you are picking hosts you can choose someone who has "Cook together" as a characteristic on their profile.
 You can also ask your host directly if you can cook with them once you have their contact information after booking.
 Have a particular dish you are interested in or you just want to try something out?
 Don't be shy and ask.
-Just like many of our past guests have.
 Just keep in mind that although the host will be more than happy to share their knowledge, the experience will be more like cooking with a friend rather than a cooking lesson from start to finish.
 However, we hope that this organic experience is what makes Nagomi Visit special so hope you enjoy cooking and eating!

 Total price per adult: 3,500 yen